Amphi administers a variety of assessments, including district, state, and national tests.

 The Arizona statewide test to measure Science is the AzSCI (formerly the AIMS Science test) and is administered to students in Grade 8 in the Spring.
 The AzSCI is a computer-based assessment that allows for the use of a variety of innovative item types, all aligned to the Arizona Science Standards adopted in 2018.
 A sample test can be viewed here.

-Arizona's alternate Assessments were designed for students with significant cognitive disabilities and administered each Spring to studentsin Grades 6-8.
+Arizona's alternate Assessments were designed for students with significant cognitive disabilities and administered each Spring to students in middle school.
 Students must meet the eligibility requirements as determined by the student’s IEP team in order to participate in the State’s Alternate Assessments.

 - The Multi-State Alternate Assessment (MSAA) is designed to assess students with significant cognitive disability and measures academic content that is aligned to and derived from Arizona's content standards.
 This test contains many built-in supports that allow students to take the test using materials they are most familiar with and communicate what they know and can do as independently as possible.
-The MSAA will be administered in the areas of ELA and Mathematics in grades 6-8.
+The MSAA will be administered in the areas of ELA and Mathematics in Grades 6, 7, and 8.

 - Arizona's Instrument to Measure Standards Alternate (AIMS-A), administered by the Arizona Department of Education (ADE), measures what students know and are able to do in the content area of Science as presented in the Arizona Alternate Academic Standards.
 Students will receive test reports with specific information detailing their progress toward meeting the standards.
-The AIMS-A Science test will be administered in grade 8.
+The AIMS-A Science test will be administered in Grade 8 only.

-Given to all grade levels, the Arizona English Language Learner Assessment (AzELLA) is a standards-based assessment to measure students’ Englisz language proficiency.
+Given at all grade levels, the Arizona English Language Learner Assessment (AZELLA) is a standards-based assessment to measure students’ English language proficiency.
 AZELLA is used for both placement and reassessment purposes and the students’ proficiency scores determine appropriate placement for instruction.
-Students who have been placed into an English language learner program will also take the AzELLA reassessment once per year until they achieve proficiency.
+Students who have been placed into an English language learner program will also take the AZELLA reassessment once per year until they achieve proficiency.
 Students who have scored proficient on the AZELLA are then monitored for two years to help ensure success after their move into a mainstream classroom.

 The AzELLA is available as an online test.
 A sample test can be viewed here.

-MAP Growth tests are a group of tests created by NWEA and given to students in Grades 6-8.
+MAP Growth tests are a group of tests created by NWEA and given to students in Grades 6, 7, and 8.
 The online tests are unique in that they adapt to student performance.
 If a student answers a question correctly, the next question is more challenging.
 If they answer incorrectly, the next one is easier.
-This results in a detailed picture of what each students knows and is ready to learn—whether it is on, above, or below their grade level.
+This results in a detailed picture of what each student knows and is ready to learn — whether it is on, above, or below their grade level.

 MAP Growth reports also provide typical growth data for students who are in the same grade, subject, and have the same starting performance level.
 Students are assessed in Fall, Winter, and Spring and their scores provide accurate, and actionable, evidence to help teachers target instruction to each student or group of students.
 More information about the MAP Growth tests is available here.

 National Assessment of Educational Progress (NAEP) is a national assessment of academic content outlined in the NAEP Academic Frameworks.
-The assessments are given to a sample of students in Grade 8 There are no individual student, school or district scores.
+The assessments are given to a sample of students in Grade 8.
+Each year, a different school is selected, and within the grade level, a representative sample of students are selected.
+There are no individual student, school or district scores.
 Results are compiled and presented as part of an annual publication called The Nation's Report Card.
 Information about NAEP can be found here.